-See e.g. United States v.
-Wallace, 605 F.3d 477 (8th Cir.) (affirming an upward departure where the defendant imprisoned and prostituted a mentally disabled young woman and committed such acts as inflicting injuries upon the victim with knives and cigarettes, forcing the victim to drink urine, and forcing the victim to perform acts of bestiality), cert. denied, 131 S. Ct.
-840 (2010); United States v.
-Bonetti, 277 F.3d 441 (4th Cir.
-2002) (affirming an upward departure where the defendant, convicted of harboring an illegal alien, brought the victim to the United States, and for 15 years kept control of her visa and passport, kept her in virtually slave-like conditions, did not pay her, forced her to work as many as 15 or more hours a day, and the defendant's wife regularly abused her); United States v.
-Baker, 339 F.3d 400 (6th Cir.
+See, e.g., United States v.
+Wallace, 605 F.3d 477, 479 (8th Cir.
+2010) (affirming an upward departure where the defendant imprisoned and prostituted a mentally disabled young woman and committed such acts as inflicting injuries upon the victim with knives and cigarettes, forcing the victim to drink urine, and forcing the victim to perform acts of bestiality); United States v.
+Bonetti, 277 F.3d 441, 449-50 (4th Cir.
+2002) (affirming an upward departure where the defendant, convicted of harboring an illegal alien, brought the victim to the United States, and for 15 years kept control of her visa and passport, kept her in virtually slavelike conditions, did not pay her, forced her to work as many as 15 or more hours a day, and the defendant's wife regularly abused her); United States v.
+Baker, 339 F.3d 400, 406 (6th Cir.
 2003) (affirming an upward departure in a bank robbery case where the defendant shot a bank security guard after he had raised his arms to surrender, kicked his wounded body until he passed out, and shot him again when he came to); United States v.
-Clark, 45 F.3d 1247 (8th Cir.
+Clark, 45 F.3d 1247, 1253 (8th Cir.
 1995) (affirming an upward departure in a carjacking case in which the defendant held a gun to the victim's head, traveled around with the victim still in the car, robbed him, and repeatedly told him that he was going to die); United States v.
-Johnson, 144 F.3d 1149 (8th Cir.
-1998) (affirming an upward departure based on extreme conduct where the defendant threatened the victim and a male co-worker with a sawed off shotgun and forced them to disrobe, unsuccessfully attempted to penetrate the female victim, repeatedly forced her to perform oral sex, penetrated her digitally and with his penis, left her lying naked on the floor, and threatened to return and kill her if she called the police); United States v.
-Haggard, 41 F.3d 1320 (9th Cir.
-1994) (affirming an upward departure where the defendant deliberately provided false statements that he knew the whereabouts of the body of a missing eight-year-old girl and the identity of her assailant); United States v.
-Hanson, 264 F.3d 988 (10th Cir.
-2001) (upward departure for extreme conduct may be imposed even when the victim is dead or unconscious when the conduct occurs).
+Johnson, 144 F.3d 1149, 1150 (8th Cir.
+1998) (affirming an upward departure based on extreme conduct where the defendant threatened the victim and a male co-worker with a sawed off shotgun and forced them to disrobe, unsuccessfully attempted to penetrate the female victim, repeatedly forced her to perform oral sex, penetrated her digitally and with his